spatie/laravel-permission/docs/installation-lumen.md

 weight: 4
 ---

+NOTE: Lumen is not officially supported by this package.
+However, the following are some steps which may help get you started.

-You can install the package via Composer:
+First, install the package via Composer:

 ``` bash
 composer require spatie/laravel-permission